Fastening Methods

 Accuracy

 myonic production is performed on the same production system as all other ultra-precision bearings.
-This way, myonic AXCR cross roller bearings can achieve similar accuracy to AXRY or AXCR bearings.
+This way, myonic AXCR cross roller bearings can achieve similar accuracy to AXRY or AXDR bearings.

-The measuring accuracy P6 for bore and outer diameter allows for the production of high-precision fits, enabling precise guidance of the rotating axis.
+The measuring accuracy P5 for the bore and the outer diameter allows for the manufacture of high-precision fits and thus the accurate guidance of rotary axes.

 Accuracy Grades